Build investment portfolioInvesting in the stock market

 The rational approach, based on financial theory, is that you should invest your lump sum directly in the stock market, immediately.
 The reason for this is that uninvested money achieves no return or a lower return compared to other asset classes than shares and loses value in real terms due to inflation.
 You can find out how to open a securities account to buy shares and what you need to look out for in this article.

-However, there are various reasons why a gradual investment in the stock market may suit you better.
-It is practically impossible to find the right time to enter the market and you pay for this with a yield disadvantage compared to an immediate direct investment.
-This is because the stock market adage “time, not timing” also applies here.
-This means that you achieve most of the return from the investment mix and a long investment horizon, and not from your decision on when to buy/sell or when to select securities.
+However, there are various reasons why a gradual investment in the stock market may be more suitable for you.
+It is practically impossible to find the right time to invest and you pay for this with a yield disadvantage compared to an immediate direct investment.
+The stock market adage “time, not timing” also applies here.
+This means that you get most of the return from the investment mix and a long investment horizon, not from your decision on when to buy/sell or stock selection.

 Calculate your needs and income